 Employees and Professional sectors

-The HZI currently employs around 830 employees (July 2013) from various professional sectors: biologists, biotechnologists, biochemists, chemists, physicians, laboratory workers and assistants, office personnel, animal-care technician, network specialists, craftsmen, technicians and engineers.
+The HZI currently employs 987 employees (December 2014) from various professional sectors: biologists, biotechnologists, biochemists, chemists, physicians, laboratory workers and assistants, office personnel, animal-care technician, network specialists, craftsmen, technicians and engineers.

 International research: 292 guest scientists (December 2014) from 40 countries work at HZI.